 58:00 PMSeomun Market (Night market)

 The first stop is Palgongsan Cable Car, an attraction loved by all.
-Located in the Donghwa Facilities Complex, the cable car runs round-trip to the mountain peak at 820m above sea level, offering views of the artistically beautiful nature.
+Located in the Donghwa Facilities Complex, the cable car runs round-trip to the mountain peak at 820 meters above sea level, offering views of the artistically beautiful nature.
 Take in the greenery of the mountain, while enjoying a thrill not unlike looking down from the top of a tall rollercoaster.
 When arriving at the peak of the mountain, you can see the entire city and surroundings spread out all around you.
-Photo zones to take great souvenir snapshots are place throughout the landing area, as well as trails heading in various directions for visitors who would like to take a short walk.
+Photo zones for taking great souvenir snapshots are placed throughout the landing area, as well as trails heading in various directions for visitors who would like to take a short walk.
 Take fresh photos with the pure nature as a background, or enjoy a ‘forest bathing’ experience as you breathe in the clean air of the forest.

-TIP) In addition to the many things to see at Donghwasa Temple, the temple also offers experience programs.
-We recommend trying the temple food making experience (charged).
-The program, operating only with prior reservation, allows one to enjoy personally made temple food that is normally difficult to find.
+TIP) In addition to the many things to see at Donghwasa Temple, the temple also offers diverse experience programs.
+We recommend trying the temple food making experience (separate fee required).
+The program requires reservation, and allows participants to enjoy personally made temple food that is normally difficult to find.
 For more details about the program, or to make a reservation, send an email to firstname.lastname@example.org.

 The center of textile industries, Daegu is home to a rather unique museum dedicated to textiles and their uses.
 DTC Textile Museum is the only comprehensive textile museum in Korea, located in the Daegu Textile Complex.
 The museum has a total of three floors, divided into the past, present, and future of textile industries.
 The displays begin on the second floor, showcasing works from fashion designers, and the change in clothing and ornamentation over time.
 Moving on to the third floor, visitors can see the history of the textile industry and the machines used in the past to create them.
 The fourth floor aims to teach visitors about brand new materials made with cutting-edge technology and help to understand the process of creating these textiles.

 Each exhibition at the DTC Textile Museum is interesting to browse.
-Visitors will enjoy seeing the changes in fashion by decade, and experience the feeling of visiting an art gallery in the area displaying works by fashion designers.
+Visitors can enjoy seeing the changes in fashion by decade, and experience the feeling of visiting an art gallery in the area displaying works by fashion designers.
 In particular, the artwork titled “Dancing Energy” is arresting.
-Created from small dots of fabric carefully pieced together, the work represents the feminine fantasty of beauty.

-In the past, Daegu was a fortress-city, called Daegueupseong.
-These days, it is hard to see any remainders of the fortress structure, but you can still find the layout in the names of the streets.
+In the past, Daegu was a fortress city called Daegueupseong.
+The traces of the past can no longer be found within the city, but the street names still bear the history.
 Dongseongno Street, for example, gets its name from the path that was created along the eastern fortress wall.
-As the road formed, shops also opened along the street, and the area shows the clear transformation of Daegu.
 Dongseongno Street is the most popular shopping district in downtown Daegu, even being called “The Myeong-dong of Daegu.”
 The street is generally thronged with young people shopping or out on dates.

-One of Daegu’s other trending hot places is Seomun Market!
-The largest traditional market in Daegu, the market specializes in textile merchandise.
-The market offers plenty to see, but really becomes active at night, when the night market starts.
+One of Daegu’s other trending hot places is Seomun Market.
+Seomun market specializes in textile merchandise and is the largest traditional market in Daegu.
+The market offers plenty to see, but really becomes active at night when the night market starts.

-One of the three markets opened during the Joseon Dynasty, Seomun Market’s night market is larger than most.
+As one of the three markets opened during the Joseon Dynasty, Seomun Market’s night market is larger than most.
 The streets are lined with about 80 different shops, most of which sell delicious foods.
-The vendors sell everything from Korean’s favorite street foods of mandu and tteok-bokki to Vietnamese cha gio and pho, for a completely global food experience.
-Pick the foods you would like to eat, and chow down as you wander through the market, enjoying Korea’s famous lively night atmosphere.
+The vendors sell everything from Koreans’ favorite street foods like mandu and tteokbokki to Vietnamese cuisine such as cha gio and pho for a completely global dining experience.

 110:00 AMDaegu Modern History Streets